 This will open up the WordPress database tool that will look like the image below.
-From there, you can select either “Repair Database” or “Repair and Optimize Database”.
-However, to stay on the side of caution, it might be best to simply repair the database at this point in time.
+You can select either “Repair Database” or “Repair and Optimize Database”.
+However, to stay on the side of caution, it might be best to simply repair the database.

 Option #2 Repair Your Database Using phpMyAdmin

 Another way to repair your database tables is through the phpMyAdmin interface in your cPanel.
 Although quicker and easier, this method also requires a little more caution since you can completely wipe out your database from within phpMyAdmin.